 Registering with the Office of Tax and Revenue

-The office of Tax and Revenue requires all homeowners to fill out the form FR 500 and this can be done here.
+The Office of Tax and Revenue (OTR, for short) requires all homeowners to fill out the form FR-500 and this can be done here.

 Filing for DC Rent Control/Exemption